Encharted Cook

 So, I almost always have some roast beef left over after a nice meal of it, and making a fried hash is a quick and easy way to enjoy it again without it just being a sandwich or warmed-up slices.

-Even better, a hash is one of those dishes that makes not just a hearty breakfast, it can also be a quick but hearty dinner.
+Even better, a hash is one of those dishes that makes not just a hearty breakfast, but it can also be a quick but hearty dinner.

 And the best part is that remaking leftover roast beef into hash is super

 easy!
-The general steps are to chop and slice the potatoes, leftover roast, and
+The general steps are to chop and slice the potatoes, leftover roast, and onion.
+Then fry and sauté them in stages in a large skillet until everything has delicious crispy edges.

 This is also one of those dishes where you can change the ratio of meat to potatoes and onions, and it will still be delicious!